Is PCOS Genetic?Explore PCOS and what your DNA can tell you

 Genetics do play a role in PCOS.
 This means some people may be more likely to have PCOS than others, depending on their genetics.
 PCOS can run in families, which means that a person has an increased chance of having PCOS if family members have the condition.
 In most cases, it is a combination of many different genetic variants that impact a person’s chances of having PCOS.
 Individually, each of these variants only has a small impact on a person’s genetic likelihood, but that impact can grow when many variants are considered together.
 23andMe takes into account more than 1,300 genetic markers to estimate the likelihood of having PCOS.

-Find Out if Your Genetics Might Increase Your Risk for PCOS.
+Find Out if Your Genetics Might Increase Your Likelihood for Developing PCOS.

 How common is PCOS?